enam1977/Terraform_Pro3/README.md

 * Find Subscription IDs
   you will get above credentials by creating service principle but you also need subscription IDs that you can have using the following

       az account show --query "{ subscription_id: id }"

    Subscription_id: "50d65e48-cd36-43c6-b861-3b1bcc7804e9"

-# Terraform in Azure
+# Deploy Terraform in Azure

-Use Terraform to create the following resources for a specific environment tier:
+##### Use Terraform to create the following resources for a specific environment tier:
 AppService

 ```